Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological

-Note that the domain $A$ is simply connected (i.e. any loop in $A$ can be continuously retracted to a point).
-For any parameter in $A$, the orbits cross $\PP$ to its outside below the two curves $\delta_-$ and $\delta_+$ and enter the inside above these curves.
+For any parameter in $A$, the set of points $N\cdot X=0$ for which the vector field is tangent to $\PP$ consists of a point at the origin, and of two one dimensional curves which we denote by $\delta_-$ and $\delta_+$ each containing one of the wing centers. the orbits cross $\PP$ to its outside below the two curves $\delta_-$ and $\delta_+$ and enter the inside above these curves.
 An example of the regions of entrance to the inside of $\PP$ and exit from it are depicted in Figure \ref{fig:paraboloid}.